Racial formation theory: Racial formation guides our expectations

 Those expectations will guide all our daily interactions.
 Individuals that do not perform according to our racial expectations disrupt this micro-level process.
 Omi and Winant provide several illustrative examples of this disruption of expectations:

 The black banker harassed by police while walking in casual clothes through his own well-off neighborhood, the Latino or white kid rapping in perfect Afro patois, the unending faux pas committed by whites who assume that the non-whites they encounter are servants or tradespeople, the belief that non-white colleagues are less qualified persons hired to fulfill affirmative action guidelines...

 When our racial expectations are violated, our reactions can betray our "preconceived notions of a racialized social structure".
 There are many racial projects dispersed throughout society that "mediate between discursive or representational means in which race is identified and signified on the one hand, and the institutional and organizational forms in which is it routinized and standardized on the other".

+Racial formation theory through the lens of media

+The lens of looking at racial formation theory through media goes into the macro-level.
+Some sources of media include TV shows, movies, newspapers, music, magazines, advertisements, social media etc. Within these different forms they use racial formation theory to convey narratives of different societal groups, tailored to resonate with their intended audience.

+Ad creators utilize this when thinking about what demographic they are trying to sell their product to.
+Journalists use similar method of thinking when they are writing to try and include certain audiences.
+These forms of media are mass consumed by a wide variety of audiences.
+The information within them can change social perceptions or reinforcing those that are already existing.